-- 11. The grievance administrator's receipt of the CGC referral by the ASSOCIATION marks the beginning of the Step Two (2): Formal Stage of the grievance procedure.
-Within ten (10) days after notification to the grievance administrator that a CGC is to be convened, the ASSOCIATION shall prepare and forward to the grievance administrator a record which shall reference the initial grievance, any modifications or amendments to it, and the grievance administrator's response.
-The record may also include a rebuttal of the grievance administrator's response and other relevant information.
-Within ten (10) days after receipt of this record by the grievance administrator, the CGC shall convene and render its decision. - 12.
+- 11. FPS' receipt of the CGC referral by the ASSOCIATION marks the beginning of the Step Two (2): Formal Stage of the grievance procedure.
+Within ten (10) days after notification to FPS that a CGC is to be convened, the ASSOCIATION shall prepare and forward to FPS a record which shall reference the initial grievance, any modifications or amendments to it, and FPS' response.
+The record may also include a rebuttal of FPS' response and other relevant information.
+Within ten (10) days after receipt of this record by FPS, the CGC shall convene and render its decision. - 12.
 The CGC shall consist of two representatives of CMU and two representatives of the ASSOCIATION.
 CMU and the ASSOCIATION may each elect to have a third representative attend as a resource person.
-Additional persons may attend the conference by mutual agreement.

-- 13. The decision of the CGC shall be recorded in writing.
+Additional persons may attend the conference by mutual agreement. - 13.
+The decision of the CGC shall be recorded in writing.
 If the CGC cannot agree on a resolution of the grievance, it shall identify the issues of disagreement and identify stipulations of fact, if any.
 This document, signed by the conference members, will be disseminated to the ASSOCIATION and CMU.
 At this point, the conference shall be considered ended. - 14.
 Within fifteen (15) days of the signing of the CGC decision, the ASSOCIATION shall notify CMU in writing if it is electing binding arbitration under Article 9 of this Agreement or if, as may be the case in a denial of tenure, it is electing to refer the grievance to an Appellate Review Committee under Paragraph 19 of this Article.
 If no election for continuation is made, the grievance shall be considered withdrawn and not be subject to further review.